-The University of Saskatchewan will rename the historic College Building to the Peter MacKinnon Building to honour the outgoing U of S President.
+The University of Saskatchewan will rename the historic College Building to the Peter MacKinnon Building to honor the outgoing U of S President.

-U of S Board of Governor Chair Nancy Hopkins made the naming announcement at a special dinner honouring MacKinnon June 14 at TCU Place.
+U of S Board of Governor Chair Nancy Hopkins made the naming announcement at a special dinner honoring MacKinnon June 14 at TCU Place.

 “As the university’s eighth president, Peter MacKinnon provided a vision for the future of our university by reaching into our past and renewing the dream of our founders, that the University of Saskatchewan should have ‘an honoured place among the best,” said Hopkins.

 “The College Building and its restoration became an early and very visible symbol of Peter’s determination.
 It is fitting, therefore, that the university recognize Peter MacKinnon’s legacy of leadership by renaming the College Building in his honour.”

 The university’s Board of Governors approved the name change at the May 2012 meeting.
 Federal approval was confirmed earlier in the week to allow the U of S to officially change the name of a building that was deemed a National Historic Site in 2001.